hackcambridge/hc-2019-4d/README.md

 And your server will be ready to go.

+To enable the MailChimp integration, environment variables `MAILCHIMP_API_KEY` and `MAILCHIMP_LIST_ID` must be present.
+For convenience, these can be placed in a `.env` file at the root of the project.

 ## Build System

 This uses [Gulp](http://gulpjs.org).
 Install it globally, and then run to build styles and scripts.